6 Affordable Places to Get a Custom Designed Logo

 Upon choosing your designer, the contract begins and you then await the freelancer to submit his or her work.
 The best experiences come from good communication, so be sure you’re there to readily answer any questions the designer has.
 When the designer submits the logo for your approval you can choose to accept the work as is or continue the process through revisions.
 Once everyone’s happy, the contract ends and you pay the agreed upon amount for the logo.
 Finally, you write a short review of the freelancer, which counts towards their public rating that can either help or hinder future procurement of work.
 Be aware though that the freelancer also writes a review of you—so professionalism and courtesy are important to maintain throughout the process, as negative ratings can affect your ability to outsource work again on the platform.

-Another large community of freelance artists, DesignCrowd is home to over 500,000 designers across the world.
+Another large community of freelance artists, DesignCrowd is home to over 500,000 designers across the world and provides another interesting option to get a logo made.
 Very similar to 99designs, these freelancers are all vying for the chance that you’ll pick their logo submission out of the dozens you’ll receive for the job.
 Where things differ a bit here is the flexibility in pricing; you are not locked to a set price tier but can decide on a specific number that matches your budget.
 There are some posting fees, however, so factor that into your overall investment.

 You can let the designers come to you, or if you’re feeling proactive and want to find the best freelancer yourself there is a searchable database of portfolios where you can invite a designer to your job.
 The abundance of submissions, the flexibility in pricing, and the money back guarantee make DesignCrowd a worthy place for obtaining a logo that meets any requirement.

 How DesignCrowd Works